 Periodontal Disease Treatment in Suffolk, VA

-If you’ve experienced the signs and symptoms of gum disease, it is likely you will need periodontal disease treatment to restore your gum health.
+If you’ve experienced the signs and symptoms of gum disease, you will likely need periodontal disease treatment to restore your gum health.
 Signs and symptoms of gum disease include:

 Why Gum Disease Treatment is Important

 Left untreated, gum disease may lead to permanent soft tissue loss or even tooth loss.
-It’s important to see your dentist as soon as you notice that something is wrong with your gum health.
-If caught during its earlier stages, gum disease can be treated with a thorough dental cleaning.
-However, if your gum disease progresses too far, we will have to treat it using our periodontal disease treatment plans.
+It’s important to see your dentist when you notice something is wrong with your gum health.
+Gum disease can be treated with a thorough dental cleaning if caught during its earlier stages.
+However, if your gum disease progresses too far, we must treat it using our periodontal disease treatment plans.

 Periodontal disease treatment plans may include a procedure known as scaling and root planing.
 During this procedure, we go below your gum line into the deep pockets of your soft tissues and remove any bacteria that has eaten its way into your gums.
 To restore your gums, we may also include laser dentistry solutions to ensure you do not experience pain or discomfort while we operate on these sensitive tissues.

-Treating your gum disease is vital to your oral health and your overall health.
+Treating your gum disease is vital to your oral and overall health.
 Ignoring your symptoms allows the disease to progress and cause serious harm.
-Advanced stages of gum disease as been linked to infections in blood, heart disease, stroke, and more.
+Advanced stages of gum disease have been linked to infections in blood, heart disease, stroke, and more.
 Regular dental appointments will help prevent gum disease from developing and spot the early signs when treatment is most conservative.

 Periodontal Disease FAQs